Andrew Road triple murder: Armed robbery

-After telling Sek where to find her jewelry, Low was told to write a cheque of $5000, which was immediately taken by Sek to the bank to cash while Nyu stayed behind to guard the hostages.
-Feeling sorry for the tutor whose head was covered in a plastic bag, he removed it for her.
-Sek returned with the money but was not satisfied with the loot they had from the robbery, so he picked up Tay and told him to go to the bank with him to withdraw more cash.
+After telling Sek where to find her jewelry, Low was told to write a cheque for $5000, which was immediately taken by Sek to the bank to cash while Nyu stayed behind to guard the hostages.
+Feeling sorry for the tutor, whose head was covered in a plastic bag, he removed it for her.
+Sek returned with the money but was not satisfied with the loot they had, so he took Tay to the bank with him to withdraw more cash.
 During the time Sek was out with Tay, Nyu told the women that he would not harm them, as it was his first robbery and he had no intention to harm anyone.
 At the request of Low, Nyu shook hands with Dawn as a promise to not hurt them.

 Triple murder

 Sek later returned with $7,000.
 After gagging the victims and taking Tay, Low, and Jovita into separate rooms, the robbers continued to ransack the house.
-Afraid of leaving behind witnesses, Sek secretly formed an intention to murder all the hostages.
-He first used a raffia string to strangle Tay before using a wooden stool to repeatedly bludgeon him until he was dead, fracturing his skull.
-He also entered the master bedroom where he held Jovita and Low hostage and fatally strangled the women, again using a wooden stool to repeatedly strike Low's covered head.
+Afraid of leaving behind witnesses, Sek secretly decided to murder all the hostages.
+He first used a raffia string to strangle Tay, before using a wooden stool to repeatedly bludgeon him until he was dead, fracturing his skull.
+He entered the master bedroom, where he strangled Jovita and Low, again using a wooden stool to repeatedly strike Low's covered head.

 After being alerted by the thumping sounds in the house and witnessing Sek's actions, Nyu armed himself with the rifle and locked himself in the room with Dawn and her tutor, intending to protect the surviving hostages.
-Sek later returned to the room where Nyu, Dawn and Tang were hiding and demanded that Nyu let him in to murder the remaining hostages before making their escape, while actually intending to also kill Nyu.
+Sek later returned to the room where Nyu, Dawn, and Tang were hiding and demanded that Nyu let him in to murder the remaining hostages, actually intending to also kill Nyu.
 Nyu adamantly refused and asked Sek why would he commit murder when he had already robbed the victims of their money, and told Sek to leave.
-After a heated row between the two men, Sek left the house in Mr Tay's Mercedes car with the loot from the robbery.
+After a heated row between the two men, Sek left the house in Tay's Mercedes car with the loot.